 Their most popular course is even the first LSAT course, 165+.
 Due to this, they have one major guarantee.

 It states that:

 - If you register for the LSAT 165+ course and don’t score up to that, your money will be refunded to you in full.

-Mind you, they already sent you some course materials and a book guide, so the cost of this would be deducted from your money before it is refunded.
+Mind you, they already sent you some course, comprehensive study materials, and a book guide, so the cost of this would be deducted from your money before it is refunded.

 Another guarantee states that if you are not happy with your session, you will be granted another session for free!

 Other academic platforms in the educational sector offer assistance and tutorship to students looking to write exams.

 These centers are great and have glowing ratings too.
 I’ve also checked them out and compared which would be more effective for LSAT preparations.